danielrcollins1/OED-Expanded/monsters.md

 100' to 140'.
 Giant melee attacks are 1d10 +Str bonus.
 Giant garb is equivalent to Leather armor on top of naturally tough skin (+3 AC).

-**Horses and Mounts**: Non-Warhorses are unusable in combat, near to fire or smells, etc. (auto-fail morale).
-Mounts can carry up to 1/2 their listed Max Load with no movement penalty (see equipment).
-Above this amount, they move at 1/2 speed.
-Max load is about 40% of the creature's weight (less for creature not used to carry/haul loads).
+**Horses and Mounts**: Only warhorses are usable near combat, fire, smells, etc. (others auto-fail morale).
+The normal load value indicates the maximum load carried at full-speed;
+up to double this amount can be carried at half-speed.
+The normal load values are set at 1/3 of the equine's body weight.

 **Slimes**: Successful attacks by these creatures will cause metal to corrode instantly.
 Metal weapons used against them will corrode on a